JetBrains/Qodana/topics/ui-overview.md

 ## Adjust your inspection profile

 We believe that the ability to see what was checked is as important as the list of problems found.
 For example, if you haven't checked for typos, you can be happy to see zero typos in your project.
 There may be many of them&mdash;you just don't check.

-Click the gear icon next to the **Checks** total to see what's included in the analysis and  explore what you can add.
-Our recommended profile includes the most common inspections, but as you know your project better&mdash;you can fine-tune your experience.
+Click the gear icon next to the **Checks** total to open the **Profile settings** window and see what's included in the analysis and explore what you can add.
+Our recommended profile contains the most common inspections, but you know your project better&mdash;so you can fine-tune your experience.

 ![](profile-settings.png)

 Click an inspection to learn more about it and enable or disable it.
-The UI will remind you to download and save `qodana.yaml` into your project root directory.
+When profile settings have been changed, the UI reminds you to download and save `qodana.yaml` into your project root directory.

+**Note**: You can also edit profile settings in `qodana.yaml` directly.
+Learn more in [qodana.yaml](qodana-yaml.md).

 ![](profile-save.png)